Forrest Rhyne: Indianapolis Colts

 Rhyne signed with the Indianapolis Colts as an undrafted free agent on May 13, 2022.
-He was waived during final roster cuts on August 30, 2022, but was signed to the team's practice squad the next day.
-Rhyne was waived on September 27, 2022, but was re-signed to the practice squad on October 25.
-He was elevated to the active roster on November 28, 2022, for the team's Week 12 game against the Pittsburgh Steelers and made his NFL debut in the game.
-He signed a reserve/future contract on January 9, 2023.
-He was waived on May 4, 2023.
+He was waived during final roster cuts on August 30, but was signed to the team's practice squad the next day.
+Rhyne was waived on September 27 but was re-signed to the practice squad on October 25.
+He was elevated to the active roster on November 28, for the team's Week 12 game against the Pittsburgh Steelers and made his NFL debut in the game.

+Rhyne signed a reserve/future contract with Indianapolis on January 9, 2023.
+He was waived by the Colts on May 4.

 Pittsburgh Steelers

 On August 13, 2023, Rhyne signed with the Pittsburgh Steelers.
-On August 26, 2023, Rhyne was released.
+On August 26, Rhyne was released by the Steelers.

 BC Lions

-On January 9, 2024, Rhyne signed with the BC Lions.
-On May 24, 2024, Rhyne was suspended by the CFL.
-He was reinstated on May 30, 2024.
-Rhyne was released by the Lions on June 2, 2024.
+On January 9, 2024, Rhyne signed with the BC Lions of the Canadian Football League.
+On May 24, Rhyne was suspended by the CFL; he was reinstated on May 30.
+Rhyne was released by the Lions on June 2.